VysotskiVadim/VysotskiVadim.blog/_drafts/dont-use-jetpack-pagination.markdown

 If items appearance depends on data in domain object it usually different types of view object.
 Recycler View maps different view objects to different views.
-View model can add additional items like headers or for example actions which should be at the end of the list.
+View model can add additional items like headers or actions which should be at the end of the list.

 {% include_relative _viewmodel-list-view-item.html %}

 `DataSource.Factory` lets you `map` or `mapByPage` items.
 Only one limitation -- you can't change items count during mapping.
-I think this limitation prevent you from breaking Room's out-of-the-box data sources.
+It prevent you from breaking Room's out-of-the-box data sources.

 #### Workaround #3: Custom map {#custom_map}